This page clarifies important aspects of how DemoChoice operates.

 Removal of content

-Polls may be removed from the site at our discretion.
-This is likely to occur if the poll has been inactive for a significant period of time, or if the poll contains objectionable material, but removal is not guaranteed.
+Polls may be removed at our discretion, most likely if a poll has been inactive for a significant period or contains objectionable material, though removal is not guaranteed.
 We and our hosting company routinely make backups of the site.
 We have not established methods to rigorously and permanently destroy every record of information gathered on the site.

 Opportunities to help

 DemoChoice has been created and maintained mostly by one increasingly busy volunteer.
-A long wish list exists for ways to improve DemoChoice, including broader language support, user interface modernization, making the counting method more efficient, and timelier customer service.
+A long wish list exists, including broader language support, user interface improvements, more efficient counting methods, and timelier customer service.
 If you are interested in helping, please let us know.